learn-co-curriculum/css-positioning/README.md

 3. Positioning absolute elements within a relative parent.
 4. Positioning fixed elements.
 4. Using z-index to control overlap.

-## ...

-<iframe width="640" height="360" src="https://www.youtube.com/embed/videoseries?list=PLj148bJp5wiwdWSz1kgDmh2VY-litDAcZ" frameborder="0" allowfullscreen></iframe>

-*Note: Slides for this lecture video are provided in the resources at the bottom of this lesson.*

 ### Special Positioning